DavorPenzar/magic-text/README.md

 ##  Remarks

 This library should not be used when working with large corpora of context tokens.
-Objects of class ```Pen``` store complete context in an in-memory container, rather than reading from external memory.
-The implemented approach is much simpler and faster to use, but lacks possibility to work with a large number of tokens.
-However, logic used in the library may be generalised to implement a more sophisticated programs able to handle storage of tokens in external memory.
+Objects of class ```Pen``` store complete context using an in-memory container, rather than reading tokens from external memory or a network resource.
+The implemented approach is much simpler and faster, but lacks a possibility to work with a large number of tokens.
+However, logic used in the library may be generalised to implement a more sophisticated programs able to handle retrieval of tokens from external sources.

+Apart from functionality, the focus was set on simplicity when implementing the library.
+Hence no class is thread-safe, although this only affects ```LineByLineTokeniser``` class and all of its subclasses (because of the thread-unsafe property ```LineByLineTokeniser.IsTokenEmpty```), and ```RegexTokeniser``` class in particular (not only is it a subclass of ```LineByLineTokeniser```, but it has its own thread-unsafe property ```RegexTokeniser.Transform```).

 ##  References

-The complete library is customly written by a single author&mdash;me&mdash;but the logic behind it is something widely known and used in many applications (at least I have come accross it a few times throughout my student days).
-As I consider the logic as general knowledge in the field, I did not use any sources to implement it.
+The complete library is customly written by a single author&mdash;me&mdash;but the logic behind it is widely known and used in many applications (at least I have come accross it a few times throughout my student days).
+As I consider the logic as general knowledge in the field, I did not use any sources to implement it and therefore do not feel a moral or any other obligation to mention external references.